wonderwhy-er/context7-documentation-with-desktop-commander-gemini/obsidian-vault/01-Project-Overview/What is Context7.md

 - [[Key Features]] - Detailed feature breakdown
 - [[Use Cases]] - Specific scenarios where Context7 excels
 - [[Comparison with Alternatives]] - How Context7 differs from other solutions
-- [[04-Installation/Installation Guide]] - Get started with Context7
+- [Installation Guide](../04-Installation/Installation%20Guide.md) - Get started with Context7